 is not complicated, but as a foreign investor, you should solicit the support of a company formation agent in Qatar

 .
-Let us tell you more about how you can open a holding company in Qatar
+Let us tell you more about starting a business in Qatar as a foreigner.

 Liaison office in Qatar